-- Control Con - The participant has explicitly or implicitly indicated they no longer want program assistance; and/or - It is likely that the participant will obtain or maintain permanent housing on their own or with other assistance.
+- 〈 There are multiple, documented attempts at engagement. - The participant has explicitly or implicitly indicated they no longer want program assistance; and/or - It is likely that the participant will obtain or maintain permanent housing on their own or with other assistance.